Blues: In popular culture

 The blues was highlighted in season 2012, episode 1 of In Performance at the White House, entitled "Red, White and Blues".
 Hosted by Barack and Michelle Obama, the show featured performances by B.B.
 King, Buddy Guy, Gary Clark Jr., Jeff Beck, Derek Trucks, Keb Mo, and others.

-A Jazzman Blues by Tyler Perry (2022) is a film that provides a cinematic reflection of the blues, set in the background of the 1940s Deep South.
+A Jazzman's Blues by Tyler Perry (2022) is a film that provides a cinematic reflection of the blues, set in the background of the 1940s Deep South.
 The movie is based on a multi-generational plot of forbidden romance, family values, and issues of self-emancipation, all accompanied by blues music.
 The music is a mix of original pieces and traditional blues hits, with such performers as Ruth B., Joshua Boone, and Amirah Vann, and it captures the true emotional effect of the moment.
 The instrumental performance and arrangements make the audience feel the cultural and historical background of the blues with its development as a way of expression that has been created by suffering and survival.
 In addition to its music, the movie also focuses on the blues as a narration vehicle, the personal hardships of its characters attached to the social and racial processes of the American South in general.
 Perry was applauded by critics as presenting the blues as not a form of entertainment, but also a form of cultural as well as emotional expression that conveys messages of love, loss and survival across generations.

 The 2025 vampire horror film Sinners explores the blues genre through a supernatural narrative placed in the 1930s Mississippi Delta.
-Director Ryan Coolger directs Sinners, which weaved togehter both African American musical traditions and Chinese cosmological mythology.
-This takes place in 1930s in the Mississippi Delta, this film reinvents the origins of the blues in a supernatural fashion during which rhythm, rituas, and myth are interwined.
-This is shown when Monkey King, Sun Kuwong is introduced.
+Director Ryan Coogler directs Sinners, which weaved together both African American musical traditions and Chinese cosmological mythology.
+This takes place in 1930s in the Mississippi Delta, this film reinvents the origins of the blues in a supernatural fashion during which rhythm, rituals, and myth are intertwined.
+This is shown when Monkey King, Sun Wukong is introduced.
 By combing both cultures into the film it produces a cultural conversation between two different worlds where East and West fuse together, not in words but in music that breaks racial, historic and spiritual barriers.
-Through this, Sinners presents the blues not simply as a form of artistic expression born out if trails rather than a spirituall gateway that connects people, ancestry and the spirit world.
+Through this, Sinners presents the blues not simply as a form of artistic expression born out if trails rather than a spiritual gateway that connects people, ancestry and the spirit world.
+The film's soundtrack mixes original Delta blues with influences from Chinese music, creating a unique sound that reflects its cultural blend.
+Reviewers have noted that Sinners uses supernatural elements to explore themes of identity, resilience, and connection across cultures.
+By combining folklore, history, and myth, the story shows how music can link people to each other, their ancestors, and the spirit world.
+This approach has been praised for bringing a fresh perspective to both horror and musical storytelling.